hmrc/ctc-traders-phase5-service-guide/source/documentation/index.md

 ### Information Exchange messages
 These are standard messages sent to and received from NCTS.

-Details of the IE messages valid for use in the CTC Traders API are available in the TIS.

 ## API features

 ### Rate limits